 Applying the BEM, we have something like this:

--- were so strange .
-But now, that I know more about the idea, I can say that convinced me.
-Of course, like any others thoughts/methodologies, there are positive and negative points and it is up to you, give the final word.
+-- were so strange.
+But now that I know more about the idea, I can say that it convinced me.
+Of course, like any other thoughts/methodologies, there are positive and negative points, and it is up to you, give the final word.

-- Easy perception of things: looking quickly to the HTML markup or CSS, you can understand what each thing does.
+- Easy perception of things: looking quickly at the HTML markup or CSS, you can understand what each thing does.